Major enrichments for the “All Cosmic Bodies” poster

 MY CRITERIA

-Every epoch outcrops somewhere in the United States.
+All but the 2 oldest time periods outcrop somewhere in the United States.
 Locating layers is this project’s biggest challenge.
 There’s no central source to look them up in.
 (Scholars: that’s a hint.)

 Epoch boundaries, and ages determined for layers, change from time to time.
 Epochs get re-named.
 I painstakingly seek the best research available, to find where layers are exposed.